Franz Boas: Linguistics

 In short, he shifted attention to the perception of different sounds.
 Boas begins by raising an empirical question: when people describe one sound in different ways, is it because they cannot perceive the difference, or might there be another reason?
 He immediately establishes that he is not concerned with cases involving perceptual deficit—the aural equivalent of color-blindness.
 He points out that the question of people who describe one sound in different ways is comparable to that of people who describe different sounds in one way.
-This is crucial for research in descriptive linguistics: when studying a new language, how are we to note the pronunciation of different words? (in this point, Boas anticipates and lays the groundwork for the distinction between phonemics and phonetics.)
+This is crucial for research in descriptive linguistics: when studying a new language, how are we to note the pronunciation of different words?
+(In this point, Boas anticipates and lays the groundwork for the distinction between phonemics and phonetics.)
 People may pronounce a word in a variety of ways and still recognize that they are using the same word.
 The issue, then, is not "that such sensations are not recognized in their individuality" (in other words, people recognize differences in pronunciations); rather, it is that sounds "are classified according to their similarity" (in other words, that people classify a variety of perceived sounds into one category).
 A comparable visual example would involve words for colors.
 The English word green can be used to refer to a variety of shades, hues, and tints.
 But there are some languages that have no word for green.
 In such cases, people might classify what we would call green as either yellow or blue.
 This is not an example of color-blindness—people can perceive differences in color, but they categorize similar colors in a different way than English speakers.

 Boas applied these principles to his studies of Inuit languages.
 Researchers have reported a variety of spellings for a given word.
-In the past, researchers have interpreted this data in a number of ways—it could indicate local variations in the pronunciation of a word, or it could indicate different dialects.
+In the past, researchers had interpreted this data in a number of ways—it could indicate local variations in the pronunciation of a word, or it could indicate different dialects.
 Boas argues an alternative explanation: that the difference is not in how Inuit pronounce the word, but rather in how English-speaking scholars perceive the pronunciation of the word.
 It is not that English speakers are physically incapable of perceiving the sound in question; rather, the phonetic system of English cannot accommodate the perceived sound.